Papachristou v. City of Jacksonville: Defendants' conduct

 Four of the eight defendants—Margaret Papachristou, Betty Calloway, Eugene Eddie Melton, and Leonard Johnson—were charged with "prowling by auto" under the Jacksonville vagrancy ordinance.
-Papachristou and Calloway were white women; Melton and Johnson, black men.
-At the time of their arrest, which was early on a Sunday morning, they were driving in Calloway's car in Jacksonville.
-The arresting officers denied that the racial makeup of the car's passengers was a factor in the arrest; rather, the officers claimed that they arrested the defendants because they had stopped near a used-car lot that had been broken into several times.
+Papachristou and Calloway were white women.
+Melton and Johnson were black men.
+At the time of their early Sunday morning arrest, they were driving in Calloway's car in Jacksonville.
+The arresting officers denied that the racial makeup of the car's passengers was a factor in the arrest.
+Rather, the officers claimed that they arrested the defendants because they had stopped near a used-car lot that had been broken into several times.
 The morning they were arrested, however, there had been no evidence of breaking and entering.
 Shortly after the defendants' arrest, someone from the police department had called Papachristou's parents and told them she had "been out with a negro."

 A fifth defendant, Jimmy Lee Smith, was charged with being a "vagabond" under the vagrancy ordinance.
 He and a companion had been waiting for a friend to lend them a car when he was arrested.
 It was before 10 a.m. on a weekday.
 It was a cold morning, so Smith and his companion had walked into a dry cleaning store to wait.
 The dry cleaning store owners asked Smith and his companion to leave, and they did.
 Smith and his companion then walked back and forth a few times over a two-block stretch looking for their friend.

 The dry cleaning store owners became suspicious and contacted the police, who searched the two men.
 The police found no weapon, but proceeded to arrest them.
 The arresting officers said they arrested Smith and his companion because they didn't have identification and because they didn't believe their story that they were waiting for a friend.
 Smith was also a "part-time organizer for a Negro political group" at the time he was arrested.